MattiaFaroni/aws-service-hub/README.md

     "timestamp": "2025-04-15T10:25:20.823045692Z"
 }
 ```
-If any input information is incorrect, the response will return a 500 status code along with an 'alarms' section detailing the errors found.
+If any input parameters are invalid or misconfigured, the service responds with an HTTP 500 status code, including an alarms section in the response body that outlines the detected issues.